 Where is the Maha’ulepu Heritage Trail?

 The Maha’ulepu Heritage Trail is on the south shore of Kauai, in the Poipu area.
 Generally this part of the island has nicer weather with less rain and more sun than the rest of Kauai.
+This island and this trail is actually one of my favorite warm winter getaways, since it has nice weather all year long.

 And those ocean blues are gorgeous in the sunshine!